This is a sample chapter from Mike Monteiro’s book You’re My Favorite Client. 2014, A Book Apart.

 Discount for UXmatters Readers—Buy You’re My Favorite Client online from A Book Apart, using the discount code MATTER10, and save 10% off the retail price.

 Mike’s company, Mule Design, is an interactive design studio whose work The New Yorker called “delightfully hostile.”
-In early 2011, he gave a Creative Mornings talk titled “F— You, Pay Me” that not only uplifted the downtrodden the world over, but fueled his first book, Design Is a Job, published by A Book Apart.
-In 2014, Mike won the net awards Talk of the Year for “How Designers Destroyed the World,” a screed about designers taking responsibility for their work.
+In early 2011, he gave a Creative Mornings talk titled “F— You, Pay Me” that not only uplifted the downtrodden the world over, but fueled his first book, Design Is a Job, which was published by A Book Apart.
+He is the author of You’re My Favorite Client, also from A Book Apart.
+In 2014, Mike won the net awards Talk of the Year for “How Designers Destroyed the World,” a screed about designers’ taking responsibility for their work.
+You can hear Mike weekly as the co-host of Let’s Make Mistakes.
 None of the terms Mike has coined are printable on a family Web site.
-He is also the author of You’re My Favorite Client, also from A Book Apart.
 Read More